 Tremor Festival – Sao Miguel, Azores

 March sees the fifth Tremor Festival on the Azores island of Sao Miguel, running from 20th to 24th March.
-Launched in 2014 by Antonio Pedro Lopes as a one day festival based in Ponta Delgada, Tremor as grown into a three day eclectic mix of indie, electronica and psych:
+Launched in 2014 by Antonio Pedro Lopes as a one day event based in Ponta Delgada, Tremor as grown into a three day eclectic mix of indie, electronica and psych:

 It’s a really strong line-up this year with over thirty performances across the island – including sets from Dead Combo, Mykki Blanco (careful with Mykki- he’s NSFW) and Bleid: